kunstler/kunstler.github.io/index.md

 title: Home
 ---

-### I study tree population biology and forest community ecology at Irstea Grenoble.
-You can find my publications at [Google Scholar](https://scholar.google.com/citations?user=SlIUBF4AAAAJ&hl=en).
+### I'm a researcher at [Irstea Grenoble](http://www.irstea.fr/en/emgr), interested in various topics such as tree population biology and forest community ecology.

-### Research Interests